These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 Creating The Channels And Finishing The Main Board

-Using a bit of sand paper, I sanded the edges of holes on both sides to round the edges slightly.
+Using a bit of sandpaper, I sanded the edges of holes on both sides of the Connect Four board to round the edges slightly.
 This helps prevent the counters from catching on the edges of the holes as they fall.

 Cut 8 battens to 732mm.
 Using the bench sander, I tapered one end on both sides, creating a slightly larger opening at the top to put the counters in.